Charlotte 49ers men's basketball: Mark Price years (2015–2017)

 On March 25, 2015, former NBA point guard and NBA Charlotte Hornets assistant coach, Mark Price was offered a five-year contract to become the 49ers head coach, which he accepted.
 Price was fired on December 14, 2017 after a 30-42 record in 2 1/2 seasons at Charlotte and was replaced by assistant coach Houston Fancher.

-Ron Sanchez years (2018–)
+Ron Sanchez years (2018–2023)

 On March 19, 2018, Ron Sanchez was named the 12th head coach in Charlotte 49ers men’s basketball program history.
 Sanchez was a former volunteer assistant at Indiana before going to Washington State.
 Sanchez was hired by Dick Bennett, and remained on the staff when Bennett’s son Tony took over.
 Sanchez accompanied Tony Bennett to Virginia in 2009 as an assistant and was promoted to associate head coach in 2015.

+On June 6, 2023, Sanchez resigned to rejoin Bennett's staff at Virginia as associate head coach.
+Coincidentally, Sanchez left less than a month before Charlotte's move from C-USA to The American became official.

+On June 15, 2023, associate head coach Aaron Fearne agreed to lead the team as interim head coach for the 2023–24 inaugural AAC season.

+Aaron Fearne (2023–present)

+The American

+On July 1, 2023 all Charlotte 49ers athletics programs joined the American Athletic Conference.

+Interim coach Aaron Fearne picked up his first win when the 49ers when they took down Maine.
+The 49ers won their first game in American Conference play when they defeated number seventeen ranked Florida Atlantic.
+It was Charlotte’s first win over a ranked team since 2013 and first ranked win over a team at home since 2010.

+On February 12, 2024, Fearne was received a contract to become the official head coach of the Charlotte basketball program.